Kelly Skidmore

-History
+Early life and career

 Skidmore was born in Cleveland, Ohio, and moved to the state of Florida in 1972, where she attended Deerfield Beach High School.
-She worked as a legislative aide to then-State Senator Ron Klein from 1996 to 2005, and then served as the Vice-President of Advocacy and Public Policy for the Florida Chapter of the Arthritis Foundation.
+She worked as a legislative aide to then-State Senator Ron Klein from 1996 to 2005, and then served as the vice-president of Advocacy and Public Policy for the Florida Chapter of the Arthritis Foundation.
+She is married to Ray Skidmore and they have a daughter.

 Florida House of Representatives

 In 2006, State Representative Irving Slosberg opted to run for the Florida Senate rather than seek re-election.
 Skidmore ran to succeed Slosberg in the 90th District, which included Deerfield Beach and Delray Beach in western Broward County and Palm Beach County.
 She faced Len Turesky, Sheldon Klasfield, and Harvey Arnold in the Democratic primary, and was endorsed by the AFL-CIO and by former United States Attorney General Janet Reno.
 During the campaign, Skidmore campaigned on her legislative experience working as Klein's aide, though she was attacked by Turesky for exaggerating her role in Klein's office.
 Ultimately, Skidmore emerged narrowly victorious in the crowded field, winning 29% of the vote to Turesky's 28%, Klasfield's 22%, and Arnold's 21%.
 She was unopposed in the general election.

 In 2008, Slosberg opened a campaign account to reclaim his old seat and challenge Skidmore in the Democratic primary, but ultimately declined to do so.
 Consequently, Skidmore was elected to her second term uncontested.

 During her tenure in the legislature, Skidmore worked to combat abuses in the state's pain clinics, successfully sponsoring legislation with fellow State Representative Kurt Kelly to create a statewide database for pain medicine prescriptions.
 In 2010, she proposed banning convicted felons from owning and operating pain clinics and placing limits on the quantity of prescription painkillers that physicians would be allowed to prescribe.